hba777/Real-Estate-Website/README.md

+Here's an updated version of your README with enhanced formatting and details:

+---

 # Real Estate Property Management

 This project is a comprehensive real estate property management system designed to handle property listings, including details about properties, locations, agencies, and agents.
 The data is stored in a PostgreSQL database and can be accessed and manipulated through a structured DataFrame format.